Anuj579/icecreams-corner-web-app/README.md

   - Existing users can sign in to their accounts.

 - **Shopping Cart:**
+  - Users can filter icecreams by name.
   - Users can add ice creams to their shopping cart.
-  - The cart allows users to select quantities and filter ice creams.
+  - The cart allows users to select quantities.

 - **Placing Orders:**
   - Securely place orders for delicious ice creams.